isomerpages/moe-waterwaypri/_nurturing-young-minds/Language Arts/Orators@Waterway.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jUbd8tr5jc8" title="Toastmasters Programme at Waterway Primary School" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-_<center>Hear our students talk about some of the things they learn from the programme in this video featured on MOE's YouTube channel.</center>_
+_Hear our students talk about some of the things they learn from the programme in this video featured on MOE's YouTube channel._